PurpleBooth/git-mit/docs/troubleshooting/storage.md

     `git mit-install --scope=local`):

     - Location: `.git/hooks/` in current repository
-    - Creates symbolic links to the actual git-mit binaries
+    - Installs the git-mit hooks (a symlink on Unix, a shell wrapper on Windows)

 2.  **Global installation** (`git mit-install --scope=global`):